What Does Cyber Liability Insurance Cover? (And What It Doesn't)

 Sometimes claims are denied because the incident falls within a policy exclusion that the policyholder didn't realize applied.
 War exclusions, prior-knowledge exclusions, and intentional-act exclusions are common culprits.

 How to avoid it: Read your exclusions before you need to file a claim.
 If an exclusion concerns you, discuss it with your broker or insurer before binding the policy.
+And finally, even when a claim isn't technically denied, sublimits can produce a similar outcome.

 Reason 5: Sublimit Exhaustion

-Technically not a denial, but functionally similar — when a sublimit is exhausted, the insurer stops paying even though your overall policy limit hasn't been reached.
+Technically not a denial, but functionally similar β when a sublimit is exhausted, the insurer stops paying even though your overall policy limit hasn't been reached.
 This is particularly common with social engineering and ransomware sublimits.

 How to avoid it: Identify all sublimits in your policy and evaluate whether they're adequate for realistic loss scenarios.